DecentraLabsCom/Smart-Contract-Specifications/erc-reservable-token.md

 /// @notice Emitted when a booking associated with a specific reservation key is canceled.
 /// @param reservationKey The unique identifier for the reservation that was canceled. event BookingCanceled(bytes32 reservationKey);

+/// @notice Emitted when a token is listed for reservations.
+/// @param tokenId The ID of the token that was listed.
+/// @param owner The address of the token owner who listed it. event LabListed(uint256 indexed tokenId, address indexed owner);

+/// @notice Emitted when a token is unlisted from reservations.
+/// @param tokenId The ID of the token that was unlisted.
+/// @param owner The address of the token owner who unlisted it. event LabUnlisted(uint256 indexed tokenId, address indexed owner);
 ```

 > ℹ️ These events are crucial for tracking reservation status transitions in decentralized booking systems, especially in UIs and indexing layers like The Graph.